FlorisCreyf/plant-generator/README.md

 # TreeMaker — [www.treemaker.xyz](http://www.treemaker.xyz)

 TreeMaker is a program for creating tree models.
 The project is divided into a tree generator component and an editor component.
-The tree generator is written in C and handles generating geometry.
-The editor is written in C++ and facilitates handcrafting trees.
+The tree generator handles generating geometry and is implemented by the editor.
 Creating a tree model using the generator library requires several steps:

 1. Create a tree object and set its initial properties.
-2. Generate an underlying tree structure with ``tmGenerateStructure(tree)``.
+2. Generate an initial tree structure with ``tree.generateTree()``.
-3. Generate vertices and triangles using ``tmGenerateMesh(tree)``.
+3. Generate vertices and triangle indices using ``tree.generateMesh()``.

 ![treemaker](http://www.treemaker.xyz/window.png)